Horowitz-Manski-Lee Bounds with Multilayered Sample Selection: Analytical Framework

 where $\eta_{0} Z + \theta_0 X^{'}+V_{0}=0$.
 In this model, each layer ($D$) represents a distinct firm, with corresponding parameters $\alpha_d$, $\beta_d$, and latent variable $U_d$.
 Expected utility for a given firm $d$ is given by $\eta_{d} Z + \theta_d X' + V_{d}$.
 The utility of the outside option (i.e., unemployment) is $\eta_{0} Z + \theta_0 X' + V_{0}=0$.
 The worker selects the firm with the highest expected utility.

-In the parametric multilayered sample selection model, $\alpha_d$ is the causal effect of job training on the wage rate within firm $d$.
+In the parametric multilayered sample selection model, $\alpha_d$ is the causal effect of job training on the wage rate at firm $d$.
 We refer to this causal effect as the ``within-firm effect'' for layer $d$.
-The vector $(\eta_1,...,\eta_K)$ encompasses parameters reflecting the causal effect of job training on different firm labor supplies, which determines worker sorting across firms.
-In the next section, we demonstrate that Lee bounds do not separately identify the within-firm effects $(\alpha_1,...,\alpha_K)$ from the sorting effects summarized in $(\eta_1,...,\eta_K)$.
-As discussed in the introduction, this has potential policy implications, since recovering these diverse causal channels allows policymakers to efficiently allocate resources across different types of training programs.
+The vector $(\eta_1,...,\eta_K)$ includes parameters that reflect the causal effect of job training on firm choice.
+In the next section, we demonstrate that Lee bounds combine both the within-firm effects $(\alpha_1,...,\alpha_K)$ with the sorting effects summarized by $(\eta_1,...,\eta_K)$.
+As discussed in the Introduction, it is interesting to separately identify these causal effects.
+For example, it is straightforward to show that the change in utility associated with a small increase in spending on job training is captured by the mechanical increase in wages.
+The sorting effect has only a second-order effect on worker utility due to the envelope theorem.